Worshiptainment

 My Own Journey with Christian Music

-Before we proceed further, let me share a bit of personal history to give you some insight into my roughly 6-decades-old perspective on this topic.
+Before we proceed further, let me share a bit of personal history to give you some insight into my roughly 6-decades-and-counting perspective on this topic.

-I’ve also always been a huge fan of Handel’s The Messiah and compositions of Johann Sebastian Bach, so classical worship music is definitely on the menu.
+I’ve also always been a huge fan of Handel’s The Messiah and compositions of Johann Sebastian Bach, so classical worship music is definitely on the menu as well.

 After I received the New Birth as a young GI in then-West-Germany, I was exposed to an even broader selection of classic hymns such as Amazing Grace, O For A Thousand Tongues, How Great Thou Art, Christ The Solid Rock, It Is Well With My Soul, and a host of others.

 I love them all to this day.
-I have several of them memorized, not by deliberate effort, but simply through frequency of usage.
+I have more than a few of them memorized, not through deliberate effort, but simply through frequency of usage.

 During that same time, I was also loosely associated with the three Christian rock bands ministering in El Paso, Texas: Messiah, Pentecost, Revelation Band.
 I attended — and occasionally ran sound and/or roadied for — almost every concert they played for several years.
 Two members of Messiah are my friends to this day.

 Then in the early 1980s, I moved to Silicon Valley and got involved with the Word of Faith (WoF) movement.
 During what I casually term Phase I of that stint, we sang worship songs released under the Hosanna! label.
 These songs featured artists such as Ron Kenoly and Paul Beloche.
-In 1993, Don Moen, the founder of Hosanna!, was instrumental (pun intended!) in the introduction of Australia’s Darlene Zschech and Hillsong to the US and, with that, Phase II of that era was launched.
+In 1993, Don Moen, the founder of Hosanna!, was instrumental (pun intended! 😀) in the introduction of Australia’s Darlene Zschech and Hillsong to the US and, with that, Phase II of that era was launched.
 I enthusiastically sang all of those songs, too!
+Add to that the music of Christian pop singers of that era such as Carmen, Sandy Patti, Evie Tornquist, and others.
+Radio professionals would probably label their style as Christian Adult Contemporary.

 A few years later in the late 1990s, the Passion group out of the Vineyard Movement launched a whole new wave of worship music arising from a burgeoning move of God among young people.
-This is when we saw the awesome likes of Matt Redman and Chris Tomlin appear on the scene (I have an extensive playlist including all those folks to this day).
+This is when we saw the awesome likes of Matt Redman and Chris Tomlin appear on the scene.
 That was beginnings of the revival-centric modern worship we see and experience today.
 Joining those key players (sorry, another pun!
-It’s now a two-fer!) are Bethel Music, Elevation Worship, Jesus Culture, I Am They, The Belonging Company, UpperRoom, Maverick City Music, and some newer flavors of Hillsong (Worship, Young & Free, etc.).
+It’s now a two-fer! 😀) are Bethel Music, Elevation Worship, Jesus Culture, I Am They, The Belonging Company, UpperRoom, Maverick City Music, and some newer flavors of Hillsong (United, Worship, Young & Free, etc.).
+I have extensive playlists including all those folks to this day.

 Bottom line?
 I have been worshipping Jesus employing every musical style represented on that list for almost 70 years and counting.
 My favorite era by far is the one in which we currently find ourselves, though I can easily worship in any genre opportunity provides.